 These visuals will most likely be your audience’s first introduction to the business.
 Therefore, they must be aesthetically pleasing, relevant to user interests, and on-brand.
 Failing to exploit this tool will likely lead to a high bounce rate – your site visitors will exit your website seconds after entering it.

-There are a variety of different visual elements at your disposal, from background images and product photography to video or animation.
+There are a variety of different high-quality visuals at your disposal, from background images and product photography to video or animation.
 Be mindful of the type of image-based media you use on your splash landing page.
 Video media, for example, often slows download time and may fail to show up for users with an adblocker enabled.

 Your copy must be short and action-orientated.
 It must give instructions directing the user to act.
 Also, refrain from writing paragraphs of text.
 Remember that in 2020 the number of unique global mobile internet users was 4.2 billion.
 This suggests that over 90% of the worldwide internet population uses a mobile device to access the internet.